 “Increases in tobacco excise over the last two decades have contributed to significant declines in the number of people smoking daily.”

-But as we know many of these ex-smokers have been able to quit tobacco by switching to vaping products, so we thought we’d take a look at the possible savings that vapers are going to benefit from.
+But as we know, many of these ex-smokers have been able to quit tobacco by switching to vaping products, so we thought we’d look at the possible savings that vapers will benefit from.

 Looks like the guys and girls over at vaper empire have beaten us to it, so we have added their excellent infographic below.